Drama (film and television): Melodrama

 A sub-type of drama films that uses plots that appeal to the heightened emotions of the audience.
 Melodramatic plots often deal with "crises of human emotion, failed romance or friendship, strained familial situations, tragedy, illness, neuroses, or emotional and physical hardship".
 Film critics sometimes use the term "pejoratively to connote an unrealistic, pathos-filled, camp tale of romance or domestic situations with stereotypical characters (often including a central female character) that would directly appeal to feminine audiences".
 Also called "women's movies", "weepies", tearjerkers, or "chick flicks".
 If they are targeted to a male audience, then they are called "guy cry" films.
 Often considered "soap-opera" drama.

+Liturgical drama / religious drama / Christian drama

+Focuses on religious characters, mystery play, beliefs, and respect.

-Crime drama / police procedural / legal drama
+Crime drama / police procedural / legal drama / courtroom drama

 Character development based on themes involving criminals, law enforcement and the legal system.

 Historical drama

 Films that focus on dramatic events in history.

 Medical drama

 Focuses on doctors, nurses, hospital staff, and ambulance saving victims and the interactions of their daily lives.